Sat. Mar 25th, 2023

 Background

 Over the last few years, there has been a sharp rise of people on the internet who impersonate me, Steven Hatzakis, and illegally claim to offer investment services using my name, image, and likeness, in an effort to scam people for money.
+I have no idea who these scammers are!
+YOU HAVE BEEN WARNED!

-Despite my many attempts to report such fake imposter accounts whenever they are brought to my attention, such as on Twitter, Telegram, FaceBook, Instagram, YouTube, and fake phone numbers, new ones appear, and platforms do not always censor fake accounts.
-And even though many such fake accounts may get banned, I continue to receive reports multiple times per week from potential victims who reach out to me via email or social media, and where I often have to try to convince them that I am the real Steven Hatzakis and not the imposter they have been dealing with up until that point.
+Victims contact me sometimes early sometimes late: Even though many such fake scammer accounts may get banned, I continue to receive reports multiple times per week from potential victims who reach out to me via email or social media, and where I often have to try to convince them that I am the real Steven Hatzakis and not the imposter they have been dealing with up until that point.

 Caveat Emptor (Buyer Beware)

-In most cases, people get it and thank me for letting them know that they were dealing with an imposter, while in few cases, people are shocked and can’t believe it and doubt that I am the real one, as they are practically brainwashed by the scammer’s lies or realize they have been scammed.
+In most cases, people get it and thank me for letting them know that they were dealing with an imposter, while in a few cases, people are shocked and can’t believe it and doubt that I am the real one, as they are practically brainwashed by the scammer’s lies or realize they have been scammed.

 https://twitter.com/shatzakis/status/1422499899262881794

-My official accounts
+Attestation of My official accounts

 What to do if you believe you have been scammed by an imposter:

 If you believe you have been a victim of a scam or imposter posing to be me or someone else, contact your local law enforcement and/or financial regulator and consider hiring an attorney.
-I cannot help you.
-If you do contact me, please provide the imposter’s account and any contact information so I can include in my records and potentially report them, time permitting.
+As I mentioned earlier, consider filing a complaint with the FBI’s IC3 unit and FTC.
+I cannot help you further than by providing the information that I have already in this article.

-Again, if you believe you have been a victim of a scam or imposter posing to be me or someone else, contact your local law enforcement and/or financial regulator and consider hiring an attorney.
+I repeat, if you believe you have been a victim of a scam or imposter posing to be me or someone else, contact your local law enforcement and/or financial regulator and consider hiring an attorney.
 I cannot help you beyond what I have written in this article to make it clear that: I NEVER ASK PEOPLE FOR MONEY AND DO NOT PROVIDE ANY INVESTMENT SERVICES!

 Resources:

-Articles I have written in the past to help investors avoid potential scams:
+Visit https://staysafeonline.org/ to learn more about internet security on the web, and below are two articles I have written in the past to help investors avoid potential scams: